AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2020/fusion-nov-16.md

 Previously available modules are still present in the app.

-For more information, see [Microsoft Office 365 Excel modules](../../../../../workfront-fusion/apps-and-their-modules/microsoft-365-excel-modules.md).

 ## Use OAuth 2.0 in your Workfront app connections

 We've updated the Workfront connector to use OAuth 2.0.
 This update means that it's easier to make changes in your Workfront app connections.
 For example, if something about your connection changes (such as a password), you no longer need to update each individual connection in your scenarios.
 In addition, OAuth2 provides other benefits such as improved security and the ability to use Single Sign-on (SSO).

 Existing connections do not require any changes at this time.
 You can, however, reauthorize existing connections if you want to take advantage of the benefits of OAuth 2.0.

-For more information, see [Adobe Workfront modules](../../../../../workfront-fusion/apps-and-their-modules/workfront-modules.md).